 It is possible to get a certification or ECTS points for participation in the block courses:

-All exercises will be made available before the courses and the deadline to hand in the solutions is September 30, 2021.
-Participants who do not want a certificate or ECTS credits are not required to turn in solutions, but are allowed to do so.
+Participants who do not want a certificate or ECTS credits are not required to turn in a report, but are allowed to do so.

 TUM: Students may obtain 5 ECTS by registering on TUMOnline (see Registration above).